2018 Legislative Program

-The City of Fairfax has grave concerns about the proliferation of Payday Lending and Car Title Loan programs whose practices may constitute usury.
+The City of Fairfax continues to be concerned with the proliferation of Payday Lending and Car Title Loan programs whose practices may constitute usury.
 Payday and car title loans offer quick cash backed by the borrower’s paycheck or car titles.
 While most would assert that these lending programs exploit poor people, defenders say that they provide a necessary service to persons who could not qualify for loans from more established banking institutions.
-A 2009 Virginia law restricted payday loans to 36 percent annual interest but permitted two additional fees that increase the actual interest rate above this level.
-In 2012, according to the State Corporation Commission, the average annual interest rate for car title loans was 224 percent; for payday loans it was 305 percent.
+In 2009, the General Assembly set caps on annual interest rates at 36 percent but permitted fees that substantially increase the actual interest rate above this level.
+According to the State Corporation Commission, in 2012 the average annual interest rate for car title loans was 224 percent; for payday loans it was 305 percent.

 Fifteen states (including neighbors Maryland, North Carolina, and West Virginia) and the District of Columbia currently ban high-cost, short-term loans by setting a maximum annual interest rate of 36 percent including fees.
 Under the federal Military Lending Act, military service members and their families are also protected from these expensive and predatory loans

 The City supports legislation to cap the interest rate on short-term loans at 36 percent annual interest inclusive of all fees.
 (Position shared with Fairfax County, Alexandria)

 For a number of years, General Assembly members have introduced legislation that attempts to reduce the use of plastic bags in retail sales.
 These bags cause many problems in landfills, waterways, and in mechanically harvested crops.